gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in Gradle 1.2.

+### HTTP requests now provide Gradle related version information

+Gradle, the Gradle Wrapper and the Gradle Tooling API now provide version information in the Http User-Agent header when http resources are triggered.
+Especially for larger corporations, this can be very helpful to gather information about which Gradle versions and in what environment they are used.
+The User-Agent header now includes information about

+* the used Gradle application (Gradle, Gradle Wrapper or Gradle Tooling API) + Version
+* the Operating System (name, version, architecture)
+* the Java version (vendor, version)

+An example for a Gradle generated user-agent string: "**Gradle/1.2 (Mac OS X;10.8;amd64) (Oracle Corporation;1.7.0_04-ea;23.0-b12)**"

 ## Upgrading from Gradle 1.1

 Please let us know if you encounter any issues during the upgrade to Gradle 1.2, that are not listed below.